-Losmandy D Series Compatible Saddle Plates
+Losmandy D-Style Compatible Saddle Plates

-The following dovetail saddle plates are for the Losmandy D series of dovetail plates (sliding bars).
-Along with the standard dovetail plates made by Losmandy, additional D Series options are now available.
+The following dovetail saddle plates are for the Losmandy D-style dovetail plates (sliding bars).
+Along with the standard dovetail plates made by Losmandy, additional D-style options are now available.
 These include two sliding bars made by Astro-Physics: (SBD12 and SBD16), and two Astro-Physics side-by-side bars: (SBD13SS and SBD16SS).
-For those of you who have scopes with the Vixen style or V Series sliding bars, we now also produce the aforementioned D to V series adapter (SBD2V).
-Please see "12" Vixen Dovetail Converter (SBD2V)" on page 18 and visit the website for more details.
+For those of you who have scopes with the Vixen style or V-style sliding bars, we also produce the 10" Dual-style Dovetail Saddle (DOVEDV10) and the D- to V-style Adapter (SBD2V).

-8.5" Dovetail Saddle Plate for Losmandy D Series Plates (DOVELM2)
+8.5" Dovetail Saddle Plate (DOVELM2) (Discontinued)